dougp2/Multi_Timer_V2/README.md

 when isEnabled() is true.
 Timing cycle begins when enable goes false and after the delay time isDone() goes false.

-_RetentiveTimer(UL)_ - A timer which accumulates when enabled.
-Accumulated value is retained when enable is false.
+_RetentiveTimer(UL)_ - A timer which accumulates when enabled.&nbsp;   Accumulated value is retained when enable is false.
 This timer type is reset only by making the reset input true.

 _PulseGenTimer(UL)_ - A timer which runs when enabled and not reset.
 Resets itself upon reaching preset